Skip to main content

 • Flavor: Many loved the sun-dried tomato butter on the fish, but some found the potato salad too tangy or oniony.

-• Ease of prep: Several noted it took longer than expected, with potato boiling time extending prep beyond 20 minutes.
+• Ease of prep: Several noted it took longer than expected, with potato boiling time extending the process.

-• Suggestions: Consider sautéing the shallots, reducing raw onion, and adding a creamy element to balance the potato salad.
+• Suggestions: Consider sautéing the shallots, adding a creamy element to the potato salad, and including an extra vegetable side 🥦.

-• Portions: Some felt the meal needed more protein or an additional vegetable side for balance.
+• Portions: Some felt the meal needed more protein or an additional side to feel complete and satisfying.

 AI-generated from customer reviews